-College of Law > Academics > JD Programs > JD Degree Requirements
+College of Law > Academics > JD > JD Degree Requirements

 The College of Law has both a full-time day and an evening program option.
 At the end of their first year, students may change from the evening program to full-time day or vice versa by filing a program change request form with the Office of Student Affairs.
 The form is available on the College of Law website under Registration.
 Students may only change their status once while they are enrolled in law school.

 Students are advised that a program change may affect their financial aid.
 For financial aid information, they should see a financial aid counselor in the Office of Financial Aid on the 9th floor of the DePaul Center.

-Note that, after JD Day students complete their first-year required courses and after JD Evening students complete their first four semesters of required courses, students may take any course, regardless of the student's program.
+Note that, after JD Day students complete their first-year required courses and after JD Evening students complete their first three semesters of required courses, students may take any course, regardless of the student's program.

 Graduation with a JD requires that the student complete 86 credit hours.
 Under the College of Law's semester system, one credit hour is granted for 50 minutes of classroom or direct faculty instructional time per week, multiplied by 15, and at least 120 minutes of additional out-of-class student work each week, or an equivalent amount of work for other courses and activities, multiplied by 15.
-The standard course extends over a fourteen-week semester, followed by a two-week final examination period.
+The standard course extends over a fourteen-week semester, followed by a final examination period.
 Courses or other credit-bearing activities that occur over a different time period must incorporate the same total amount of instructional time and additional assigned work per credit hour as a standard course.
 At a minimum, students must complete 42.5 hours for 1 unit of credit; 85 hours for 2 units of credit; 127.5 hours for 3 units of credit; and 170 hours for 4 units of credit.